chgebhardt/picam_sync_neuro/README.md

 📝 Overview

 This project enables millisecond synchronization of (currently) two Raspberry Pi Cameras recordings from different angles and synchronizing them with neural recordings.

-Achieving this precision required:
+Achieving this requires:

 A serial connection between two Raspberry Pis.

-A blinking LED driven by an Arduino ISP for synchronization.
+A randomly blinking LED driven by an Arduino ISP for synchronization.

-A DAQ board to record LED voltage for post-processing alignment with neural signal.
+A DAQ board to record LED voltage for alignment with neural signal.

 Custom post-processing code to synchronize the PiCameras with the DAQ signal.

 🚀 Features

-✅ Dual PiCamera synchronization with millisecond precision ✅ Arduino-driven LED synchronization system
+✅ Dual PiCamera synchronization with millisecond precision ✅ Arduino-driven LED synchronization
-✅ DAQ board integration for external signal alignment ✅ Robust post-processing pipeline for data correction
+✅ DAQ board integration for neural signal alignment
+✅ Robust post-processing pipeline

 🛠️ Hardware & Components

 Required Hardware

-2× Raspberry Pi 3B+ (32-bit Raspbian) with NO-IR PiCamera modules
+2× Raspberry Pi 3B+ v1.3 (32-bit Raspbian) with NO-IR PiCamera modules

 1× Serial-to-USB cable to connect the Raspberry Pis

-1× Arduino (Model X) as an ISP for LED control
+1× Arduino as an ISP for LED control

-1× DAQ Board (e.g., Fiber Photometry, Open-Ephys) for voltage and neural signal recording
+1× DAQ Board (e.g., Fiber Photometry or Open-Ephys rig) for voltage and neural signal recording

 910nm Infrared LED + Resistors + Wires

-Optional: External trigger input for additional hardware integration

 📂 Installation & Setup